Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-fido2/fido2-credentials.md

 data that includes a challenge from the relyng party.
 The relying party will verify the signature, thus verifying the assertion, in order to authenticate the YubiKey.

+There are two kinds of credentials:

+* Discoverable (FIDO2 version 2.0: resident keys)
+* Non-discoverable or server-side (FIDO2 version 2.0: non-resident credentials)

+A discoverable credential can be seen or used if you have only the relying party ID.
+For example, if you want to get information about a discoverable credential, you can simply ask the YubiKey to enumerate all credentials associated with a particular relying party.
+You need only supply the relying party ID.

+A non-discoverable credential is only visible if the caller provides the credential ID.
+There's no way to get the credential ID from the YubiKey.
+The caller must know what the credential ID is outside the FIDO2 operations.

 There are two main operations in FIDO2:

 - Make a credential (registration)